We All Deserve... Enough to Eat.

 We receive much of our food from the Los Angeles Regional Food Bank.
 We work with local organizations and businesses, including Food Forward (Backyard Harvests & Farmers Markets), Trader Joe’s (Lake Avenue & Eagle Rock), Ralphs (La Canada & La Crescenta), Grocery Outlet – Altadena, and others, to be able to provide fresh produce along with meat & protein.
 Churches, synagogues, schools, local businesses, groups, and individuals also bring donations to Friends In Deed.
 We rely heavily on these in-kind donors, and their support is critical to our success.

-The Pantry is open on Tuesdays and Wednesdays, from 10am to 3pm, and Thursdays from 10am to 1pm.
-Anyone that is here by 9am on a Food Pantry day, will have a chance at being first when we open, via our Lottery.
-Anyone that comes after the Lottery has started, will just put their name in the next available slot on the “Sign In” sheet.
-It doesn’t matter which day people visit the Food Pantry, but they are only allowed to come one time per week for food.
+The Food Pantry is open Tuesdays and Wednesdays from 10am to 3pm, and Thursdays from 10am to 1pm.
+Our pantry community can visit any of the three open days, but they are only allowed to come one time per week for food.
+The pantry community “shop” for their groceries, meaning clients can come inside and pick the items they want for that week.
+There is no lining up early to be first in line.
+Anyone that is here by 9am, will have a chance at being first when we open, via our lottery.
+Anyone that comes after the lottery has started, will just put their name in the next available slot on the “Sign In” sheet.

-If you know someone that would benefit from coming to the Food Pantry, please share this flyer with them.
+If you know someone that would benefit from coming to the Food Pantry, please share our client flyer with them (located on the buttons below).
 The flyer can be cut into four and distributed freely.

 Friends In Deed is located at 444 E. Washington Blvd., Pasadena, CA 91104 (on the SE corner of Washington & Los Robles).

 What Food Do We Need?